AdobeDocs/target-learn.en/help/mobile-v4/add-parameters.md

 ## Add the Lifecycle Parameters

-The Config.collectLifecycleData request found in the onResume() function enables the [Adobe mobile lifecycle metrics](https://docs.adobe.com/content/help/en/mobile-services/android/metrics.html).
+The Config.collectLifecycleData function found in the onResume() function enables the [Adobe mobile lifecycle metrics](https://docs.adobe.com/content/help/en/mobile-services/android/metrics.html).
 This request adds parameters to location requests, including the prefetch request.
-We'll build our audience segments in the next lesson using data that the lifecycle request provides.
+We'll build audiences in the next lesson using data that the lifecycle request provides.

-To enable lifecycle metrics & parameters, make sure the Config.collectLifecycleData is added to the onResume() function in your HomeActivity:
+To enable lifecycle metrics, add the Config.collectLifecycleData to the onResume() function in your HomeActivity:
 ![Lifecycle Request](assets/lifecycle_code.jpg)

 ### Validate the Lifecycle Parameters for the Prefetch Request